ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 </p>
 </details>

-The workflow, `Example: AWS IAM: List Access keys`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: List Access keys`, sets the following input fields for the function:

 *	aws_iam_user_filter (optional) is mapped to an activity field input.
 Note: Input should be a valid regular expression.
 *	aws_iam_access_key_filter (optional) is mapped to an activity field input.
 Note: Input should be a valid regular expression.